-Cremona Musica and Yamaha Music Europe – Branch Italy are proud to introduce the first edition of the “Disklavier Composers Contest”, the composition competition that exploits the Disklavier technology, which enables the piano to play autonomously.
-The winner of the final, which is taking place at Cremona Musica, on 29 September, will receive a Yamaha U1 Disklavier Enspire ST piano.
+Cremona Musica and Yamaha Music Europe – Branch Italy are proud to introduce the second edition of the “Disklavier Composers Contest”, the composition competition that exploits the Disklavier technology, which enables the piano to play autonomously.
+The winner of the final, which is taking place at Cremona Musica, on September 27th, will receive Euro 5,000 (gross of withholding taxes)

-The aim of Cremona Musica is not just the organization of its exhibition, scheduled between 27 and 29 September, but demands daily work throughout the entire year to constantly promote music, also with co-marketing projects with our partner companies, to organize prestigious projects like this one.
+The aim of Cremona Musica is not just the organization of its exhibition, scheduled between 25 and 27 September, but demands daily work throughout the entire year to constantly promote music, also with co-marketing projects with our partner companies, to organize prestigious projects like this one.

 The “Disklavier Composer Contest” was conceived to let the genius of Yamaha’s engineers meet the genius of today’s composers, who are encouraged to fully exploit the potentials of this innovation, that extends the versatility of piano, enabling countless uses.
 A technology that will surely stimulate the fantasy of the most creative musicians.